brohrer/academic_advisory/curriculum_topics_draft.md

-# Data science curriculum roadmap
+# Draft -- Data science curriculum roadmap  -- Draft

 We venture to suggest a curriculum roadmap only after receiving multiple requests.
 As a group, we have spent the vast majority of our time in industry, although many of us have had spent time in one academic capacity or another.
 What follows is a set of broad recommendations, and it will inevitably require a lot of adjustments in each case for implementation.
 Given that caveat, here are our curriculum recommendations.